sergiomrebelo/P4M1-Ollama-Chatbot-Server-Example/README.md

    ```
    http://localhost:3000
    ```
    > Make sure Ollama is running locally at `http://127.0.0.1:11434` and the necessary model is pulled.

+4. Change the `MODEL` variable in `index.mjs` to the desired model name.
+Ensure the model is available on your local Ollama server.

 ## 🔌 API Endpoints